araohatkokate/quicksort-implementation/README.md

 To run the benchmark and generate the results:

-1. Clone this repository and navigate to the directory:
+1. Clone this repository and navigate to the appropriate directory.

-2. Run the benchmark script:
+2. Run the benchmark script.

 3. After the script runs, you will see the timing results printed in the terminal, and a PNG file named `quicksort_benchmark_fixed_pivot.png` will be saved in the current directory.